Fabian-Rizzi/Fabian-Rizzi/README.md

 - 👯 I’m looking to collaborate on new AI models regarding telemetry or music composing.
 - 🌱 Expanding my social networks!
 - 📫 Pronouns: Sr. or Mr.
 - 😄 Fun fact: The Carabinieri (italian police) caught me and my wife speeding.
 They were holding sub-machineguns.
 We told them we were late to the airport and showed our boarding passes, then we all laughed and they did not make a fuss about it.
-Italians are the best, aren't they?!
+Italians are the best, aren't they?! :pinching_hand:

 **Languages and Tools:**